aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 > allows more control of CodeBuild project generation; supports deployment
 > engines other than CodePipeline.
 >
-> The README for the original API can be found in [our GitHub repository](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/ORIGINAL_API.md).
+> The README for the original API, as well as a migration guide, can be found in [our GitHub repository](https://github.com/aws/aws-cdk/blob/master/packages/@aws-cdk/pipelines/ORIGINAL_API.md).

 ## At a glance